|3||Vancouver → Victoria||116 km|

 And let your Canadian road trip adventure begin!

-First you take a memorable ferry ride to beautiful Vancouver Island and Victoria, capital of British Columbia.
+First you take a memorable ferry ride to Victoria, capital of British Columbia, on beautiful Vancouver Island.

 In Victoria, be sure to take a scenic tour through the historic part of the city, with a view of the ocean.
 If you're lucky, you may even spot a whale.